New & Used MINI Cooper: In Depth

-The MINI Cooper is available in a variety of different styles, but the most easily recognized models are the three-door hatchbacks and convertibles.
-The MINI brand was revived in 2002 to reflect the design of the originals from the 60s and 70s.
-Since it’s a BMW-owned brand, there are several styles to choose from: the Countryman, a compact crossover, the Paceman, the three-door crossover, the Clubman, the two-seat coupe and roadster.
-Each model also has a John Cooper Works (JCW) version, which takes the performance up a notch.
+The MINI Cooper is offered in a variety of different styles, but the most easily recognized models are the three-door hatchbacks and convertibles.
+The MINI brand was brought back in 2002 to resemble the style of the originals from the 60s and 70s.
+Since it’s a BMW-owned brand, there are several trims to choose from: the Countryman, a compact crossover, the Paceman, the three-door crossover, the Clubman, the two-seat coupe and roadster.
+Every model has a John Cooper Works (JCW) version, which emphasizes performance.

 Various MINI models compete with different cars, though the lineup that's most directly similar to the Cooper range comes from the Fiat 500.
 The Italian car, reintroduced to the U.S. market a decade after the MINI arrived, already includes not only a three-door hatchback, but also a convertible, the Abarth hot-hatch version, and then an upcoming 500L larger five-door hatchback that goes head-to-head with the MINI Countryman.
 But as a style statement, the MINI also competes against vehicles as varied as the Volkswagen Beetle, Mazda Miata, and perhaps even the Nissan Juke--plus a handful of more pedestrian subcompacts like the Ford Fiesta and Honda Fit.

 The original 1959 Mini pioneered the front-wheel-drive “econobox” with a transverse front engine that has since become the standard layout for small cars.
 Small numbers were sold in the U.S. through 1967, and in Canada into the 1980s.
 Then, in 2002, the all-new and larger version proved that even U.S. drivers would purchase mini-cars, if they offered style, power, sporty handling, and good perceived value for money.